bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/00_Quickstart.rst

               ------------------------------------------------------------

-        **Nice!** we have the expected output... and PyCOMPSs has been able to run the same application in almost half of the time required by the sequential execution... *What happened under the hood?*
+        **Nice!** it run successfully in my 8 core laptop, we have the expected output, and PyCOMPSs has been able to run the ``increment.py`` application in almost half of the time required by the sequential execution. *What happened under the hood?*

         COMPSs started a master and one worker (by default configured to execute up to four tasks at the same time) and executed the application (offloading the tasks execution to the worker).